 The Watchman’s Hut

 In order to successfully deliver NMLs requirements the study will be as much about engagement and understanding as it will be about the physical spaces that can be created.
-NML wants to appoint a design team that fully integrates itself with NML through understanding the journey that has been taken to date and the aspirations of the stakeholders for the future – NML expects to be as challenged by the process as the design team to ensure that a lasting and meaningful outcome is achieved.
+NML wants to appoint a consultant team that fully integrates itself with NML through understanding the journey that has been taken to date and the aspirations of the stakeholders for the future – NML expects to be as challenged by the process as the consultant team to ensure that a lasting and meaningful outcome is achieved.

 The successful outcome of the study will be a plan or plans for developing into design and construction that meet the needs of the various stakeholders.
-This could take the form of a phased step by step process that allows NML bring elements into use over a period of time to minimise disruption, gauge the market and maximise benefit.
+This could take the form of a phased step by step process that allows NML to bring elements into use over a period of time to minimise disruption, gauge the market and maximise benefit.